medvedevgroup/internal/serverinfo.md

   * If you are not local, you will need to create a Slim account.
 Please talk to Paul first before requesting a slim account.
     * https://ics.psu.edu/advanced-cyberinfrastructure/accounts/slim-access-accounts/
   * You must have two factor authorization setup on your account, which you can do at https://2fa.psu.edu/
 * An account on the server.
-Please email helpdesk@cse.psu.edu and CC Paul to create one.
+Please email csehelpdesk@engr.psu.edu and CC Paul to create one.
 * An ACI account
   * Only needed to access archive storage.
 If you are not sure if you need this, then just skip it.
   * Sign up for an account at https://accounts.aci.ics.psu.edu/acipriv.
 You must already have a PSU Access Account.